tgenovese/console_bridge_vendor-release/QUALITY_DECLARATION.md

 ### License [3.iii]

 The license for `console_bridge_vendor` is Apache 2.0, and a summary is in each source file, the type is declared in the [`package.xml`](./package.xml) manifest file, and a full copy of the license is in the `LICENSE` file.
-The vendored library, `libconsole-bridge-dev` license is BSD as stated in its quality declaration document (Section 5.iii).
+The license of the vendored library, `libconsole-bridge-dev`, is BSD as stated in its quality declaration document (Section 5.iii).

 ### Copyright Statements [3.iv]